-My main research interests are in Renaissance literature, and particularly in the drama of that period.
 My doctoral thesis explored the development of dramatic satire in the early years of the 17th century, looking at why dramatic satire was so popular at this time, how it worked on stage, and the kinds of relationships it established between playwrights and theatregoers.
 My monograph Ben Jonson, John Marston and Early Modern Drama: Satire and the Audience was published by Palgrave Macmillan in 2016.
-I am now working on a new project on depictions of violence in Shakespeare.